calendardigital-marketingit-solutionslocation-dotmet-logo-whitequoteundeclaredweb-development

 About M.E.T.
 Day & Overnight Host Program

 UC Berkeley M.E.T.
 Day 2025 brings together incoming students for a day of immersive activities, fostering connections and showcasing the vibrant M.E.T. community.
-The schedule features unique events like Meet and Greets with current students, Shark Tank with a twist, and a thrilling Scavenger Hunt.
+The schedule features unique events like Meet and Greets with current students, a thrilling Scavenger Hunt, and a celebratory reception with your families, M.E.T. alumni, and the M.E.T.
+Advisory Board.
 Attendees will also experience a sample M.E.T. class, learn more about program specifics through live Q&A panels, and unwind at dinner with a group of fellow admits and current students.
 With a focus on camaraderie and shared experiences, UC Berkeley M.E.T.
 Day 2025 sets the stage for incoming students to dive into the M.E.T.
 Program with enthusiasm and community spirit.

 Join us for an unforgettable experience!